sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## DeleteSodPolicySchedule
+## Delete SOD policy schedule

 > DeleteSodPolicySchedule(ctx, id).Execute()

-Delete SOD policy schedule
+This deletes schedule for a specified SOD policy by ID.

 ### Example